dpruden13/cinema-oracle/README.md

 # Cinema Oracle

-This API allows a user to query the [MovieLens dataset (small version: ~100k ratings, ~9k movies)](https://grouplens.org/datasets/movielens/) and the [TMDB 5000 Movie Dataset](https://www.kaggle.com/datasets/tmdb/tmdb-movie-metadata) using natural language via several available LLMs.
+This FastAPI API allows a user to query the [MovieLens dataset (small version: ~100k ratings, ~9k movies)](https://grouplens.org/datasets/movielens/) and the [TMDB 5000 Movie Dataset](https://www.kaggle.com/datasets/tmdb/tmdb-movie-metadata) using natural language via several available LLMs.
+The API detects the intent in the user prompt, queries a SQLite database to retrieve the relevant movie data, and uses the selected LLM to generate a natural-language response.

+Note that I did not use an LLM to generate any of this code, nor did I consult StackOverflow when creating this proof of concept.

 ### Quickstart: